Siem Reap Angkor Wat FAQs – Your Travel Questions Answered

 Q. When is the best time of year to visit Siem Reap and Angkor Wat?

 A. This is the most-asked of all our Siem Reap Angkor Wat FAQs.
 For cool weather, ‘winter’ from late November through February is best, however, this is high season and the most popular temple-cities (Angkor Wat, Angkor Thom, including the Bayon, and Ta Prohm) get crowded.
-March and April are dry, however, they’re the hottest months.
+March and April are dry, however, they’re the warmest months.
 Things start to cool down a tad in May, the end of the hot period and start of the wet season.
 We actually love monsoon best, when everything is lush and green, it’s low season, and it’s possible to explore the temples without crowds.
-Click through for more on the monsoon season.
+Click through for more on the myths about monsoon season, why should should visit Cambodia in the rainy season, and things to do in Siem Reap when it rains.

 Q. We’ve been watching the weather reports and it looks insanely hot in Cambodia.